How are your landing pages performing?

 - Following on Social Media And Sharing Content

-Of course, some micro conversions are more powerful than others.
-For example, it is safe to assume that a customer who has asked for a demo or quote, or has agreed to be contacted by a sales rep is further down the funnel than somebody who has subscribed to an email list.
+Of course, some micro-conversions are more powerful than others.
+For example, it is safe to assume that a customer who has asked for a demo or quote or has agreed to be contacted by a sales rep is further down the funnel than somebody who has subscribed to an email list.
 Similarly, downloading a free trial is more indicative of being closer to making a purchase than any social media activity.

-1. THE MICROSITE
+1. THE MICROSITE LANDING PAGE

-Microsites are usually named for the product, service, or campaign that they are touting.
+Microsites are usually named for the product, service, or campaign they are touting.
 They are often heavy on visual content.
-They also tend to be quite flashy, both in presentation and in the way that they are built.
+They also tend to be quite flashy, both in presentation and in how they are built.
 Car manufacturers tend to be heavy users of microsites because they can create an independent website for each model they produce.
 If you opt to create a microsite as your landing page, here are a few things that you can do to make the page perform better.